Digital Declutter: The Ultimate Guide to Declutter Your Digital Life

 - Remove manually – to remove apps or programs manually, you need to make sure to uninstall and remove data properly.

-- Remove with a cleaner – install a PC or Mac cleaner program that will help you remove unwanted data and files and keep your computer as speedy and efficient as possible.
+- Remove with a cleaner – install a PC or Mac cleaner program to help you remove unwanted data and files and keep your computer as speedy and efficient as possible.
 CleanMyMac and CleanMyPC are just two examples.

 - Before updating, make sure to have your files backed up.
 Also, make sure to do a quick Google search for the update you’re about to do.
 It’s worth waiting for a week weeks after an update release to do the update.
 This is so that any bugs or problems can be highlighted and you can avoid any potential problems when updating yours.